helghareeb/OSTrack2019/03-04-DBFundamentals_MySQL/Day-04/Lab-02.md

 ##### Functions #1

-1. A. Create a place
+1. Create a place
-2. B. Upload an image
+2. Upload an image
-3. C. Create a userFunctions
+3. Create a userFunctions

 ##### Functions #2

-2. A. Browse a hierarchy of places2B.
-Browse photographs on a timeline2C.
-Browse a list of usersFunction #33A.
-Search places/photographs by keyword3B.
-Search photographs by keyword and date3C.
-Given a user, find similar users
+1. Browse a hierarchy of places
+2. Browse photographs on a timeline
+3. Browse a list of users

+#### Function #3

+1. Search places/photographs by keyword
+2. Search photographs by keyword and date
+3. Given a user, find similar users

+### Conceptual Model

+**Task**

+1. Using ERD, build the conceptual model
+2. Answer the following
+  1. Can you write a query to determine to what Places a user has contributedMediaItems?
+  2. How would you represent an isolated place in the Rocky Mountains withyour abstraction of Place?
+  3. Can  you  represent a full range of different kinds of media; do different media require different attributes?

+### Logical Model

+**Task**

+1. Build the logical model from the previous conceptual model.

 ## References